rynaardb/rynaardb.github.io_BK/_posts/2019-03-16-ios-animations-using-lottie.md

 ## Lottie Files

-For inspiration check out all the animations shared by very talented motion designers on [LottieFiles](https://lottiefiles.com), in fact, the [animation](https://lottiefiles.com/4693-loading) used in my example was sourced from LottieFiles.
+For inspiration check out all the animations shared by very talented motion designers on [LottieFiles](https://lottiefiles.com) the [animation](https://lottiefiles.com/4693-loading) used in my example was also sourced from LottieFiles.